medialab/ecologies-of-llm-practices/README.md

   - Resolve inconsistent color transitions when switching cards.

 - [ ] **Floaters Filtering Based on Card Parenting**

   - Display relevant floaters when specific cards are selected.

+- [ ] Floaters when reset tends to go over the boundaries
+- [ ] Scrollbar on side-bard is bugged

 ---